Norton Rose Fulbright

 Scheme 1 dates: Monday 18 – Friday 29 June 2018

-Applications will open from 1 October 2016 to 8 January 2018, and we will be holding assessment days in January 2018.
+Applications will open from 1 October 2017 to 31 January 2018, and we will be holding assessment days in January/February 2018.

 Firm description and career prospects